 It's important to note that routing tables are not fixed; they dynamically adapt to network changes.
 When a router learns about a new network or changes in network conditions, it updates its routing table accordingly.
 This adaptability is crucial for maintaining optimal routing paths and reacting to network modifications.

-Network Protocols and Communication
+Network protocols and communication

 In the sprawling realm of modern connectivity, network protocols serve as the language that devices use to communicate, collaborate, and exchange information.
 The section on "Network Protocols and Communication" delves into the intricate world of these protocols and their fundamental role in enabling seamless data exchange within networks.